MatthiasWM/newt_dongle/README.md

 > throttling parameters can be adapted using Hayes commands (see below).
 > The NewtCOM dongle is a new product.
 Any help to get the right values for
 > everyone is greatly appreciated.

+## Dock mode

+Version 0.6 of the firmware implements parts of the Newton Docking protocol to emulate a minimal NCU application.

+To use this feature, prepare a MicroSD card by copying `.pkg` package files onto the card.
+Folders are fully supported.
+Don't put more than 50 files or folders into a directory.

+Put the SD Card into the MicroSD slot on the bottom of the dongle.
+Connect the dongle to your Newton.
+It does not matter if the dongle is also connected via USB as long as no app on the PC is trying to connect (NCX, NCU, etc.).
+The LED should show yellow.

+Launch `Dock` on your Newton.
+Set the port to `Serial` at 38'400 bps.
+Tap `Connect`.
+After 4 or 5 seconds, your Newton should show the Docking window with a single option to browse the SD Card.
+Tap the icon and a list of files and folders on your SD Card should appear.

+> [!TIP]
+> If no SD Card is in the slot, or NewtCOM can't read the SD Card for some
+> other reason, the name of the card will be "Error".
+Try to reset the dongle.
+> If that does not halp, remove prower from the dongle and start over.

 ## Updating Firmware